Footnote / Charter Oak Award (free form)

 - Submissions are read incognito.
 DO NOT PUT YOUR NAME OR ANY IDENTIFYING MARKS INSIDE THE FILE, including headers, footers, cover pages, acknowledgments, and file names.
 If you do leave your identifying marks inside the file, the submission will be read as-is, but the reader may disqualify the submission if he knows you on any personal level.

 - All work must be in English and must be the author’s own.
 Single work by multiple authors considered.
 We will also consider reliable side-by-side (English and a second language) translations for this category.
+We do not consider AI-generated works.

 - If you need to adjust a submission, please use the Request to Edit option through Submittable.
 Please don’t request to edit for minor flaws, however—all accepted work will go through an editing process and will have the chance to be updated before publication, and your work will not be disqualified for a missing comma.